© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Tomen Garmon is a scheduled monument protected by Cadw under reference DE170.
 View the official record →

-Tomen Garmon is a prehistoric mound located in Denbighshire, Wales, designated as a Scheduled Ancient Monument under Cadw reference DE170.
+Tomen Garmon is a prehistoric mound located in Denbighshire, Wales, scheduled as an ancient monument under the reference Cadw SAM DE170.
 It is designated a Scheduled Ancient Monument by Cadw under reference DE170.

 Tomen Garmon dates from the prehistoric period, and is classified as a mound.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Tomen Garmon is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is DE170.